 Placement of Disclosure

-Companies will be required to include the new disclosure on hedging in the corporate governance section of their respective annual proxy statements.
+The final rules do not mandate the placement of the hedging disclosure within a company’s proxy statement.
+Therefore, a company may place the new hedging disclosure within its CD&A or elsewhere in its proxy statement.
 However, companies will remain obligated to disclose hedging policies covering named executive officers in their respective CD&As.
-The hedging disclosure included in the governance section may be used to satisfy the foregoing CD&A disclosure requirement.
-In such a case, the new rules do not require duplicative disclosures in the proxy statement.
-Instead, a company may simply include in its CD&A a cross-reference to the new hedging disclosure in the governance section of the proxy statement.
+The new hedging disclosure may be used to satisfy the foregoing CD&A disclosure requirement.
+In such a case, the final rules do not require duplicative disclosures in the proxy statement.
+Instead, a company may simply include in its CD&A a cross-reference to the new hedging disclosure.

 Content of Disclosure